 2. Well children with fever and petechiae

 Purpura less than 2mm in diameter may indicate meningococcal disease.
-However, if the rashes are on the lower limbs and buttocks, with or without arthritis or abdominal pain, it could be Henoch Schonlein purpura.
+Rashes mostly seen on the lower limbs and buttocks, with or without arthritis or abdominal pain, could be due to Henoch Schonlein purpura.

 3. Petechiae in well children due to mechanical causes